 How to lead in the digital age

 To be a business owner is to be a leader.
-However many don’t really consider the role of leadership, which differs from the functional tasks of a manager.
+However, many don’t really consider the role of leadership, which differs from the functional tasks of a manager.

 Leaders set the vision, create the strategy, determine the values (and culture) of an enterprise as well as align people to the plan.
-In other words, a leader unites everyone to the ‘cause’.
+In other words, a leader unites everyone to the ‘cause.’

-Leadership is about personal responsibility, asking powerful questions and bringing people with you on your journey, whether that be customers, suppliers, employees or any other stakeholder.
+Leadership is about personal responsibility, asking powerful questions, and bringing people with you on your journey – whether that be customers, suppliers, employees or any other stakeholder.

 Management also has a critical role to play, but it is different.
 Management is about finding, nurturing and evaluating the various pieces of the puzzle to manoeuvre together to create an optimal outcome.
-That is, a manager ‘nurtures’ the best from each individual for the good of the ‘cause’.
+That is, a manager ‘nurtures’ the best from each individual for the good of the ‘cause.’

 Leading in this fashion does not mean that I have to do all the work – that is not possible.
 What it means it that I am absolutely happy to lead from behind, to be in the trenches and to always stay connected to what our customers are telling us.

-Data: your new best friend
+Make data your best friend

-My job as leader is to mobilise the business — and the business is made up of many, individuals and hundreds if not thousands of moving parts.
-In addition to this I must also keep an eye to the future, looking at trends, opportunities and always reading data.
+My job as leader is to mobilise the business — and the business is made up of many individuals, and hundreds, if not thousands of moving parts.
+In addition to this, I must also keep an eye to the future, looking at trends, opportunities and always reading data.

 The ability to cope with rapid change in your business is imperative in order to survive.
 Data has become central to everything we do — but as we know, data can tell any ‘story’ depending on the question you are asking.
 A leader has an ability to be curious and ask insightful and productive questions.